pow-auth/pow/guides/api.md

 You can now set up your client to connect to your API and generate session tokens.
 The session and renewal token should be send with the `authorization` header.
 When you receive a 401 error, you should renew the session with the renewal token and then try again.

-You can run the following curl methods to test it out:
+You can run the following curl commands to test it out:

 ```bash
 $ curl -X POST -d "user[email]=test@example.com&user[password]=secret1234&user[password_confirmation]=secret1234" http://localhost:4000/api/v1/registration